 Dr. Edith Hessel CSO at Eligo Bioscience – Application of phages in the skin microbiome and following pharmaceutical regulatory standards

 Cara Casino M.D.
 Chief Medical Officer at Contrafect, Sandra Giannini Director at Vaccine Discovery at GSK, and Assaf Oran Chief Business Officer at Biomx – The current state of phages and future prospects for the commercialisation of phage

 Assaf Oran Chief Business Officer at Biomx – Maintaining efficacy, clinical trial data presentation of the application of BX001, targeting Cutibacterium acnes

-Dr. Gina Suh Managing Director of Infectious Diseases at Mayo Clinic – The Safety and toxicity of phage therapy: reviewing animal and clinical studies
+Dr. Gina Suh Managing Director at Infectious Diseases at Mayo Clinic – The Safety and toxicity of phage therapy: reviewing animal and clinical studies

-Ruby Lin Deputy Director of Phage Australia at University of Sydney – Compassionate use of phages in Australia
+Ruby Lin Deputy Director at Phage Australia at University of Sydney – Compassionate use of phages in Australia

-Miguel Garcia CEO and Co-Founder of Technophage – Bacteriophages for chronic wound treatment, a clinical study of bacteriophage delivery methods
+Miguel Garcia Co-founder & CEO at Technophage – Bacteriophages for chronic wound treatment, a clinical study of bacteriophage delivery methods

-Jean-Paul Pirnay Senior Director of Phage Therapy at Queen Astrid Military Hospital – Implementation of magisterial phage therapy and the regulatory guidelines associated with a novel phage therapy method
+Jean-Paul Pirnay Senior Director at Phage Therapy at Queen Astrid Military Hospital – Implementation of magisterial phage therapy and the regulatory guidelines associated with a novel phage therapy method